Fruits of Tropical & Sub-Tropical Regions

 Jujube, Zizyphus jujuba, is indigenous to China and has been cultivated there since before 2,000 B.C.
 It is one of the principal fruits consumed in China and is also grown elsewhere in the subtropics worldwide.
 The plant is remarkably free of pests.
 It is a large bush or small spiny tree with small dark-brown fleshy drupes that have a white, crisp, rich flesh.
 It is consumed fresh, dried or preserved and is also used in cooking and making candy.

 Lychee, Litchi chinensis, is indigenous to Cochin China and Thailand.
 It has been an important fruit in Southeastern Asia since before 100 B.C.
 The plant is now widely grown in the tropics and subtropics.
 The tree is also a valuable ornamental.
 It reaches a height of 35-40 ft. and has a broad round-topped crown and leathery shiny leaves.
 The fruits are distinctively round, 1-2 in. in diameter and are borne in loose clusters.
+Fruit set can be enhanced by twisting a thin copper wire around the base of the florescence, but the wires must be removed once the immature fruits are formed or the tree will die.
 The pericarp is bright red and leathery, turning brown and brittle on drying.
 The translucent white flesh surrounds a single large seed.
 In the dried fruit, the so-called “Litchi Nuts,” the flesh is very aromatic and has a raisin like consistency.
 Litchis produced in China and Taiwan are canned for the export market.

 Loquat, Eriobotrya japonica, is one of the few tropical fruits that belong to the Rosaceae, a family which has such a large number of edible fruits in temperate regions.
 The tree is native to China but is now grown in most tropical and subtropical areas.
 It has flourished in California, The Gulf States and Florida.
 It is a small evergreen tree with broad leaves and fragrant white flowers that appear in autumn.
 The small, round, downy, yellow-orange fruits area produced in the spring.
 The flesh is lightly acid and not as sweet and rich as most tropical fruits.
 It is highly valued in the Orient and has been grown there since antiquity.
 Japan and Australia produce the largest crop.
 The fruit is used fresh and is made into jellies, sauces and pies.